 In order to identify the best hacksaw, we asked the experts about their preferences and reviewed the best options based on multiple uses and factors.

 Hacksaws are great for many jobs, but if you’re often cutting metals you might want to consider a few alternate options.
-Read through our buying guide, and find the tool that suits your needs.

 Our top picks

 After reviewing several options, these saws are our top picks for cutting metal.
 Our recommendations are based on the following factors: Ergonomics, ease of use, durability, and versatility.

 - Durable design

 - Built-in blade storage for up to five blades

 Recommended uses: Almost anything we can think of.
 It can even function as a jab saw, and fits all Lenox reciprocating saw blades.
 Use it for non-hardened metals such as steel, iron, aluminium, and more.